dd32/td-gh-ex/readme.txt

 ===================
 You can use the default homepage (displaying posts) or set a static page as homepage.
 To set a static homepage login into WordPress Dashboard > Settings > Reading and select the page you want.
+Because of the limited height of header, you should only display a few widgets in the homepage sidebar.

 HOW TO CHANGE HEADER IMAGE
 ==========================
 You can change the header-image via WordPress Dashboard > Appearance > Header.
-I advice you to use a header-image of 960px wide and 350px high.
+I advice you to use a header-image of 650px wide and 450px high.
 The default header (boats.jpg) is from my private collection and is licensed under the GPL.